AlexCiobanu91/PortScanner/README.md

 Note:
-If you want to run a Jenkins pipeline using the Jenkinsfile provided here make sure you have the Timestamps plugin the the jenkins user is part of the docker group
+If you want to run a Jenkins pipeline using the Jenkinsfile provided here make sure you have the Timestamps plugin and the jenkins user is part of the docker group